ergosteur/ergo-ansible-playbooks/wordpress-nginx_debian/README.md

 ## WordPress+Nginx+PHP-FPM+MariaDB Deployment

 - Requires Ansible 1.2 or newer
-- Expects CentOS/RHEL 7.x host/s
+- Expects Debian 8.x host/s

-RHEL7 version reflects changes in Red Hat Enterprise Linux and CentOS 7:
+Debian version reflects differences in Debian tools and packagenames:
-1. Network device naming scheme has changed
-2. iptables is replaced with firewalld
-3. MySQL is replaced with MariaDB
+1. yum -> apt
+2. firewalld and selinux config removed for now
+3. php-fpm -> php5-fpm
+4. config file locations for php5-fpm, nginx
+5. socket location for php5-fpm

 These playbooks deploy a simple all-in-one configuration of the popular WordPress blogging platform and CMS, frontend by the Nginx web server and the